 - a.
-In addition to the information required in all site plans, site plans for uses within 1,000 feet of a sensitive plant shall include a map prepared at a scale of 1 inch equals 100 feet (1:1,200), or a scale providing greater detail. - b.
-A field survey to identify sensitive plants shall be required for: - (1) land divisions that create four or more parcels; - (2) recreation facilities that contain parking areas for more than 10 cars, overnight camping facilities, boat ramps, and visitor information and environmental education facilities; - (3) Public transportation facilities that are outside improved rights-of-way; - (4) electric facilities, lines, equipment, and appurtenances that are 33 kilovolts or greater; and - (5) communications, water and sewer, and natural gas transmission (as opposed to distribution) lines, pipes, equipment and appurtenances and other project related activities, except when all of their impacts will occur inside previously disturbed road, railroad or utility corridors, or existing developed utility sites, that are maintained annually. - c.
+In addition to the information required in all site plans, site plans for uses within 1,000 feet of a sensitive plantrare plant site shall include a map prepared at a scale of 1 inch equals 100 feet (1:1,200), or a scale providing greater detail. - b.
+A field survey to identify sensitive plants rare plants shall be required for: - (1) land divisions that create four or more parcels; - (2) recreation facilities that contain parking areas for more than 10 cars, overnight camping facilities, boat ramps, and visitor information and environmental education facilities; - (3) Public transportation facilities that are outside improved rights-of-way; - (4) electric facilities, lines, equipment, and appurtenances that are 33 kilovolts or greater; and - (5) communications, water and sewer, and natural gas transmission (as opposed to distribution) lines, pipes, equipment and- appurtenances and other project related activities, except when all of their impacts will occur inside previously disturbed road, railroad or utility corridors, or existing developed utility sites, that are maintained annually. - c.
 Field surveys shall cover all areas affected by the proposed use or recreation facility. - (1) Field surveys shall be conducted by a person with recognized expertise in botany or plant ecology hired by the project applicant.

-- (2) Field surveys shall identify the precise location of the sensitive plants and delineate a 200 foot buffer zone. - (3) The results of a field surveys shall be shown on the site plan map.
+They shall be conducted when plants are expected to be flowering or most easily detectable. - (2) Field surveys shall identify the precise location of the sensitive plants and delineate a 200 foot buffer zone. - (3) The results of a field surveys shall be shown on the site plan map and kept confidential by Wasco County as required by state law-

-6. Protection and Rehabilitation Plans
+5. Protection and Rehabilitation Rare Plant Mitigation Plans

-Protection and rehabilitation plans shall minimize and offset unavoidable impacts that result from a new use that occurs within a sensitive plant buffer zone as the result of a variance granted according to Chapter 6.
-All plans shall meet the following guidelines:
+Protection and rehabilitation plans Rare Plant Mitigation Plans shall minimize and offset unavoidable impacts that result from a new use that occurs within a sensitive plantrare plant buffer zone as the result of a variance granted according to Chapter 6.- All plans shall meet the following guidelines: